finopsfoundation/framework/_vendor-members/neos.md

 website-url: "https://www.neos.hr/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
-company-description: "Neos provides business solutions and services covering System Infrastructure, Rapid Application Development, Data Analytics and Cloud Integration based on relational and Big Data platforms in Multicloud and On-premise environments.
+company-description: "Neos provides business solutions and services covering System Infrastructure, Rapid Application Development, Data Analytics, and Cloud Integration based on relational and Big Data platforms in Multicloud and On-premise environments.

 Our solutions provide business improvement by implementing Machine Learning, Predictive Analytics and other cutting-edge technologies, turning new technologies into real business value."